payara/Payara/Contributing.md

 For us to accept pull requests please download the contributor agreement https://github.com/payara/Payara/blob/master/PayaraCLA.pdf, scan and forward to info@payara.co

-Also as a condition of the upstream Oralce CDDL license you must add the comment below to each changed file for the pull request to be accepted.
+Also as a condition of the upstream Oracle CDDL license you must add the comment below to each changed file for the pull request to be accepted.

 ```java
 Portions Copyright [2016] [C2B2 Consulting Limited and/or its affiliates]